 Where are the Cabins located?
 Blackburn Cabins are just about a mile out of McCarthy, and about 4 miles from Kennicott.
 From where you park your car at the footbridge, we are just over a mile.
 But not to worry, we offer a ride to and from the footbridge when you arrive and take off on your next adventure!

 How do I get to McCarthy?
 Fly!
 Drive!
 Or shuttle!
 The nearest major airport is in Anchorage.
 From there, most folks rent a car and make the 8 hour drive to McCarthy.
-Car rental agencies that allow their cars on the McCarthy Road include Alaska 4×4, A1, Go North, and Midnight Sun.
+Car rental agencies that allow their cars on the McCarthy Road include Alaska 4×4, A1, Go North, Midnight Sun, Budget, Alaska Adventure, Alaska Express, Levi, or Alaska Car & Van.
 Or if you’re really up for an adventure, rent a motorcycle from Alaska Motorcycle Adventures and ride right up to the front door of your cabin.
 If you’d rather not drive yourself, you can take a shuttle bus with Wrangell-St. Elias Tours.
 And if you’d prefer to not be in a car at all, you can fly in with Copper Valley Air on their bi-weekly (every Monday and Thursday) mail plane or charter a private flight with Wrangell Mountain Air.

 How can I get from McCarthy to Kennicott?
 The options are walking, biking, or taking a shuttle bus.
 We provide transportation to and from the footbridge upon arrival and departure.
 Bicycles are provided for the duration of your stay.
 You may also take the McCarthy Kennicott Shuttle between McCarthy and Kennicott for $5 per person each way.